SURGroup/UQpy/docs/source/distributions/continuous_1d_collection.rst

 A common parameterization for Exponential is in terms of the rate parameter :math:`\lambda`, which corresponds to using :math:`scale = 1 / \lambda`.

+The :class:`.Exponential` class is imported using the following command:

+>>> from UQpy.distributions.collection.Exponential import Exponential

 .. autoclass:: UQpy.distributions.collection.Exponential

 ___________